In this episode of THE SAMPLE, Leita Hart-Fanta, CPA answers the question, “What is a Single Audit?”

-But what it’s regarding, what the single audit is about, is auditing nonfederal entities that receive federal money, who spend federal money.
+But what it’s regarding, what the Single Audit is about, is auditing non-federal entities that receive federal money, who spend federal money.
 So the feds send this money out to achieve their purposes, and they want to make sure these non-federal entities are actually spending the money according to the grantor’s expectation.
-So nonfederal entities could be something like a state or a local government, like a city or a school district.
+So non-federal entities could be something like a state or a local government, like a city or a school district.
 It could be a not-for-profit, could be a commercial entity; it could be a university, could be a lot of different entities that spend federal money.

 Now, the Single Audit is actually two audits in one.
 It’s an audit to determine whether the financial statements are accurate and true.
 So the federal grantor is going to review the financial statements and make sure that the entities are spending the money properly.

 And then there’s a bridge document called the SEFA, the Schedule of Expenditures of Federal Awards, which lists all the grants that the nonfederal entity expended from and the amount that was expended.
 That’s a very helpful kind of bridge document that’s in the financials, but also ties to the compliance piece.
 So it’s a very important piece.

 So imagine you’re the school district and you get audited by each of those grantors, and you get audited by the state who passed somebody down to you too, and you get it audited by your CPA who’s looking at your financial statements.
 It’s enough to make you cry mercy.

-To learn more about the single audit, check out the Uniform Guidance, Section F specifically, that’s where the single audit requirements live.
+To learn more about the Single Audit, check out the Uniform Guidance, Section F specifically, that’s where the Single Audit requirements live.
 Also look at the Federal Audit Clearinghouse, which is a repository for all the single audits conducted.
 So you can look up your school district (just look up their name, click on the link and the whole audit report will come up for you to examine and enjoy).

 That wraps it up for another episode of The Sample.
 True to the nature of a sample, we didn’t talk about everything, so you’ve probably got questions.
 Write to me firstname.lastname@example.org and I’ll do my best to fill in the blanks.
 Thanks for playing.

-For More Info:
+For More Info at YellowBook-CPE: